 }

-Aside from that, responsive design has to take into account different usage patterns of mobile users.
-That especially means the use of touch instead of a mouse of trackpad.
-This makes it necessary to consider hover effects and the shape, size and positioning of buttons and other clickable elements such as menu items to make them usable.
+Aside from that, responsive design has to take into account different usage patterns of mobile users, especially the use of touch instead of a mouse or trackpad.
+This makes it necessary to consider hover effects, the shape, size, and positioning of buttons, and other clickable elements such as menu items to make them usable.

-The central pillar of responsive design is CSS.
-In case you are not familiar with it, that’s the part that is responsible for the styling of a website.
-While HTML builds the skeleton and JavaScript adds functionality, everything that looks nice is usually CSS.
-Font types, sizes, colors — all of it.
+At the heart of responsive design is CSS.
+For the uninitiated, this part is responsible for the styling of a website.
+While HTML builds the skeleton and JavaScript adds functionality, everything that looks nice is usually CSS: font types, sizes, colors — all of it.

 CSS is so central because it determines object sizes (as we have already seen).
-That means it’s here that we use our proportionate measures.
+It’s here that we use our proportionate measures.
 However, there’s something even more important for making websites look good on mobile: CSS media queries.

-A common example for this is telling the browser to move the sidebar below the main content once screen size dips below say 600px.
-We will talk about how to find the right break points and set the right responsive media queries for all devices further below.
+A common use case for this is telling the browser to move the sidebar below the main content once the screen size dips below, say, 600px.
+We will talk about how to find the right breakpoints and set the right responsive media queries for all devices further below.

 Aside from media queries, there are other important CSS considerations.
-We already mentioned the importance of dealing with images in responsive design.
-Here, too, it’s important to make sure they adapt to the space they appear in.
-Most commonly that is achieved by setting their max-width
+One of the most important is images and, more specifically, making sure they adapt to the space they appear in.
+Typically, this is achieved by setting their max-width to 100%:

 img {